Financial Aid Satisfactory Academic Progress Standards

 - For financial aid eligibility purposes, credit hours dismissed through academic bankruptcy are included in attempted hours only; however, in the case of a transfer student, all credit hours and grades are also included in the calculation of the GPA.

-- Transfer students must 1) be in good standing at all previous institutions attended, 2) meet the minimum term GPA requirement, which is a 2.0 term GPA for undergraduates and a 3.0 term GPA for graduates, for the last period of enrollment at the previously attended institution, and 3) meet the earned hour requirements specified in the McNeese Satisfactory Academic Progress Standards to be eligible for financial aid.
+- Transfer students must 1) be in good standing at all previous institutions attended, 2) meet the minimum term GPA requirement, which is a 2.0 term GPA for undergraduates and a 3.0 term GPA for graduates, for the last period of enrollment at the previously attended institution, and 3) meet the earned hour requirements specified in the McNeese SAP standards to be eligible for financial aid.
 Entering transfer students are not eligible for a financial aid warning term.
 All previous hours attempted are considered in establishing total remaining federal financial aid eligibility.

 Failure to Meet Satisfactory Academic Progress and Appeal for Continuing Eligibility